alifarvardin/alifarvardin/README.md

 CAPABILITY STATEMENTS :

-          CAPABILITY STATEMENTS
+          I am currently focused on Artificial Intelligence and Intelligent Automation, working with cutting-edge tools such as Large Language Models (LLMs), Open WebUI, AnythingLLM, and n8n to build smart, self-hosted, and automated systems for enterprise environments.

+          Prior to this transition, I spent over 15 years as a Database Administrator, designing, implementing, and managing critical database systems in high-stakes banking and enterprise settings.
+This solid foundation enables me to bridge traditional data platforms with next-generation AI capabilities to deliver scalable, intelligent solutions.

+          Current Areas of Focus:
+          Working with open-source LLM platforms (Open WebUI, AnythingLLM) Building AI-powered workflows using n8n
+          Implementing RAG architectures and connecting AI agents to vector databases Deploying self-hosted AI infrastructure for offline enterprise use

+          🔧 Previous Capabilities (Database & Data Systems Expertise):

-          • Data Analysts
+          • Data analysis and interpretation
-          • Designing and developing databases using SQL Server and T-SQL (Stored Procedures, Functions, Triggers, Views, …)
+          • Designing and developing databases using SQL Server and T-SQL (Stored Procedures, Functions, Triggers, Views, etc.)
-          • Experience working with Microsoft SQL Server.
+          • Hands-on experience with Microsoft SQL Server
-          • Experience working with Microsoft Power BI.
+          • Reporting and dashboards with Microsoft Power BI
-          • Specialist in Oracle Database 19c/12c/11g.
+          • Oracle Database specialist (19c / 12c / 11g)
-          • Experience working with MySQL (Maria dB) / MongoDB just for backup and recovery.
+          • Experience with MySQL (MariaDB) and MongoDB (for backup and recovery purposes)
-          • Specialist in Oracle Backup & Recovery and Strategies.
+          • Oracle Backup & Recovery strategies
-          • Designing High Availability and Reliability with Oracle Active Data Guard.
+          • Designing High Availability with Oracle Active Data Guard
-          • Experience working with command of Red Hat Enterprise Linux Servers for DBA.
+          • Working with Red Hat Enterprise Linux environments for DBA operations
-          • Experience working with Docker Technology.
+          • Proficient with Docker technology
-          • Experience working with (Git, Gitlab, Sourcetree, SmartGit).
+          • Familiarity with Git, GitLab, SourceTree, and SmartGit

 EDUCATION :